-“You need something fall asleep or take edge off after a long day,” he said.
-“Our theory is that most people are using cannabis not for getting high, but to feel a particular way.”
+“You need something to fall asleep or take the edge off after a long day,” he said.
+“Our theory is that most people are using cannabis not for getting high but to feel a particular way.”

-Prior to working for 1906, she was a New Jersey Department of Health (NJDOH) Deputy Commissioner under Assistant Commissioner for Medical Marijuana Jeff Brown.
+Prior to working for 1906 New Highs, she was a New Jersey Department of Health (NJDOH) Deputy Commissioner.
+She worked under Assistant Commissioner for Medical Marijuana Jeff Brown.

-Cornell said 1906 will have an edge in the New Jersey market since their products are low-dose, high-return, and fast-acting, unlike most edibles which are the high-dose and slowing acting.
+Cornell said 1906 New Highs will have an edge in the New Jersey market.
+Their products are low-dose, high-return, and fast-acting, unlike most edibles, which are high-dose and slowing-acting.

-Barsoom said they are trying to expand into Oklahoma as they sell products in Illinois, Massachusetts, Maryland, and hopefully New Jersey soon.
+Barsoom said they are trying to expand into Oklahoma.
+They sell products in Illinois, Massachusetts, Maryland, and hopefully New Jersey soon.

-“We’re waiting to hear on outcome of license outcoming,” he said.
+“We’re waiting to hear on the outcome of license outcoming,” he said.

-“It is very challenging to the say the least,” Barsoom said.
+“It is very challenging to say the least,” Peter Barsoom said.
 “I think New Jersey could be one of the best markets in the country.”

 “We are seeking a vertically integrated license in New Jersey,” Cornell explained.
 She noted they applied in the 2018 and 2019 license rounds to receive one.

-“It is also imperative that the existing medicinal patients are supported and that the current limitations on product availability, diversity and affordability are addressed,” she added.
-“Competition is critical to addressing these needs and the market has to dramatically increase to meet demand, drive down cost and offer products people want to consume.”
+“It is also imperative that the existing medicinal patients are supported.
+The current limitations on product availability, diversity, and affordability are addressed,” she added.
+“Competition is critical to addressing these needs.
+The market has to dramatically increase to meet demand, drive down cost and offer products people want to consume.”

 Conscious of Social Issues

-As Barsoom was getting into cannabis, he saw how the War on Drugs had negatively affected communities of color and thought it needed to be addressed.
+As Barsoom was getting into cannabis, he saw how the War on Drugs had negatively affected communities of color.
+He thought it needed to be addressed.

-Barsoom noted that New Jersey has been one of the worse states for the disproportionate rates of black and brown folks.
-Thus, they have worked closely with the Last Prisoner Project in New Jersey training formerly incarcerated individuals on how to get into the industry.
+Barsoom noted New Jersey is one of the worst states for the disproportionate rates of Black and Brown folks in jail.
+Thus, they have worked with the Last Prisoner Project in New Jersey.
+They’re training formerly incarcerated individuals on how to get into the industry.